2024 Endorsements English

 They manage the government at the city level, including services like parks, police, firefighters, housing, emergency medical services, roads and transportation.

-for Irvine City Council
+Michelle Bernier for La Habra City Council

 Priorities